Month: March 2010

 Break and continue allows you to jump out of a loop or at the next iteration; while return is a jump out of the current function.

-Single exit point (i.e. just one return per function) is often preached as a Right Thing, but when programming in C, single exit fights madly with error management, forcing you either to deeply nest conditionals or to add boolean variables with the sole purpose of skipping code in case of error.
+Single exit point (i.e. just one return per function) is often preached as a “Right Thing”, but when programming in C, single exit fights madly with error management, forcing you either to deeply nest conditionals or to add boolean variables with the sole purpose of skipping code in case of error.

-Amiga was the first computer I programmed in C, it was an advanced machine for those time, but experimental in many ways.
-For example Amiga operating system provided you with full multitasking capabilities, but the hardware lacked of an MMU therefore no protected memory was in place.
+Amiga was the first computer I programmed in C, it was an advanced machine for that time, but experimental in many ways.
+For example Amiga operating system provided you with full multitasking capabilities, but the hardware lacked an MMU therefore no protected memory was in place.
 This forced the programmer to be very careful about error conditions – one unhandled error and the entire system could be nuked by a single failing program.

 That’s probably why I have been always attentive to error handling and graceful exit.